 Who are the key stakeholders that need to be involved in the assessment?

 Are you assessing interoperability maturity for the whole agency, a division, a branch, a program or a single project?

 2. Assess the current state

-Using the DIMM assessment tool, talk to subject matter experts and stakeholders to identify and document your current level of maturity (step) for each category.
+Using the DIMM assessment tool (PDF, 422kB), talk to subject matter experts and stakeholders to identify and document your current level of maturity (step) for each category.
 This is your baseline maturity.